 Institutional (and governmental)

-(Institutional users are defined as water user dedicated to public service.
+(Institutional users are defined as water users dedicated to public service.
 Institutional users include, among other users, higher education institutions, schools, courts, churches, hospitals, government facilities, and nonprofit research institutions.)

 Industrial

 (Industrial users are defined as water users that are primarily a manufacturer or processor of materials as defined by the North American Industry Classification System (NAICS) code sectors 31 to 33, inclusive, or an entity that is a water user primarily engaged in research and development.
 Industrial water demands are included in retail demands.)